g-verikios/House_Rent_Prediction/README.md

 - predict_test.py: script that tests the prediction app making a request to the prediction service.
 There are two example dictionaries that could be used (commenting one and uncommenting the other) to make the test requests.

 ## Exploratory Data Analysis
 Insigths were found through an EDA on the dataset, in the notebook.
-Here I am be using the dataset to predict the target variable rent using the following models for regression:
+Here I am using the dataset to predict the target variable rent using the following models for regression:
 - Linear Regression
 - Ridge regression  (linear with regularization)
 - Decision Tree regressor